Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 ## Conclusion

 Prediction markets are not efficient in the academic sense.
 They exhibit systematic, predictable biases that persist despite substantial liquidity.
-The longshot bias alone—a 30-60% mispricing at low prices—represents a deviation from rational expectations that would not survive in traditional financial markets.
+The longshot bias alone, a 30-60% mispricing at low prices, represents a deviation from rational expectations that would not survive in traditional financial markets.

 Yet the inefficiency is not random.
 It follows precise patterns: